-Warning Description Recommended Action results failed. are correct, and that the server is online and can be reached from the scanner. [varies] A plugin reported an error.
+Warning Description Recommended Action deprecated and was not executed: [audit file name] scan specified an audit file that is no longer supported.
+The scan will proceed, but the deprecated audit file will be skipped. deprecated audit from the scan settings.
+It was not possible to email this scan: [error] Tenable Nessus has been configured to email scan results when a scan has completed, but the attempt to email the results failed.
+Check that the configured email address and server are correct, and that the server is online and can be reached from the scanner. [varies] A plugin reported an error.
 Portscanner max ports exceeded Warning: portscanners have found more than [number of ports] open for [target], and the number of reported ports has been truncated to [number of ports] (threshold controlled by scanner preference portscanner.max_ports).
 Usually this is due to intervening network equipment intercepting and responding to connection requests as a countermeasure against port scanning or other potentially malicious activity.
 Since this negatively impacts both scan accuracy and performance, you may want to adjust your network security configuration to disable this behavior for vulnerability scans.
 Adjust your network security configuration or the portscanner.max_ports preference.
-Report max ports exceeded Warning: [ports] were found to be open for [target] - since this exceeds the threshold of [number of ports] (controlled by scanner preference report.max_ports), these results have been removed from the scan report.
-Usually this is due to intervening network equipment intercepting and responding to connection requests as a countermeasure against portscanning or Adjust your network security configuration or the report.max_ports preference.
+Report max ports exceeded Warning: [ports] were found to be open for [target] - since this exceeds the Adjust your network security configuration or the report.max